 Licensee Response Column - All assessment inputs are Green.
 The licensee will receive only the baseline inspection program and identified deficiencies will be addressed through the licensee’s corrective action program.
 The NRC will periodically review and evaluate the licensee corrective actions taken for identified deficiencies through routine problem identification and resolution (PI&R) inspections conducted under the baseline program.

 Regulatory Response Column - Assessment inputs result in one or two White inputs in a Strategic Performance Area.
 One or two White inputs indicate the need for NRC interaction above the baseline level of inspection.
 However, indications at this level indicate performance deficiencies that appear to be isolated in nature and warrant the lowest level of supplemental inspection by the NRC.
-The licensee is expected to place the identified deficiencies in its corrective action program and perform a evaluation.
-The licensee’s evaluation reviewed during conduct of supplemental inspection procedure (IP) 95001, “Supplemental Inspection Response to Action Matrix Column 2 (Regulatory Response) Inputs.”
+The licensee is expected to place the identified deficiencies in its corrective action program and perform a causal evaluation.
+The licensee’s evaluation is reviewed during conduct of supplemental inspection procedure (IP) 95001, “Supplemental Inspection Response to Action Matrix Column 2 (Regulatory Response) Inputs.”
 Due to the apparent isolated nature of these performance deficiencies, the purpose of conducting IP 95001 is to independently review the licensee’s corrective actions to determine if they are appropriate to correct the underlying deficiency and prevent recurrence.
+Based on the recommendations from a safety culture effectiveness review dated March 20, 2023 (ML22340A452), IMC 0305 was revised to allow for an independent NRC evaluation of safety culture for Column 2 plants if the circumstances warrant.

 Degraded Performance Column – A licensee in this column would have assessment inputs that result in a degraded cornerstone or three White inputs in any one Strategic Performance Area.
 A degraded cornerstone may result from three or more White inputs in a single cornerstone, or a single Yellow input in a cornerstone.
 These different combinations warrant increased NRC interaction since they represent a more substantial degradation focused on a particular aspect of licensee performance.
-The licensee is expected to place the identified deficiencies in its corrective action program and perform a evaluation for both the individual and the collective issues.
-The licensee’s evaluation will be reviewed, along with an independent assessment of the extent of condition, during supplemental inspection IP 95002, “.”
+The licensee is expected to place the identified deficiencies in its corrective action program and perform a causal evaluation for both the individual and the collective issues.
+The licensee’s evaluation will be reviewed, along with an independent assessment of the extent of condition, during supplemental inspection IP 95002, “Supplemental Inspection Response to Action Matrix Column 3 (Degraded Performance) Inputs.”
 An independent assessment of the extent of condition of the performance deficiency is performed to ensure that the licensee has thoroughly evaluated the causes of the problems.
 Additionally, if the licensee did not recognize, that one or more safety culture component deficiencies caused or significantly contributed to the risk-significant performance issues, the NRC may request that the licensee complete an independent safety culture assessment.
-The consideration of safety culture was incorporated into the ROP as a result of Commission direction in SRM-SECY-04-0111, “Recommended Staff Actions Regarding Agency Guidance in the Areas of Safety Conscious Work Environment and Safety Culture,” in which the Commission directed the staff to include as part of its enhanced inspection activities for plants in the Degraded Cornerstone Column (Column 3) of the Action Matrix a determination of the need for a specific evaluation of the licensee’s safety culture.
+The consideration of safety culture was incorporated into the ROP as a result of Commission direction in SRM-SECY-04-0111, “Recommended Staff Actions Regarding Agency Guidance in the Areas of Safety Conscious Work Environment and Safety Culture,” dated August 30, 2004 (ML102500658), in which the Commission directed the staff to include as part of its enhanced inspection activities for plants in the Degraded Cornerstone Column (Column 3) of the Action Matrix a determination of the need for a specific evaluation of the licensee’s safety culture.

 In the beginning of the ROP, this column was called the Degraded Cornerstone Column.
 The staff changed the name in 2016 to the Degraded Performance Column to avoid confusion over which cornerstone was degraded if the licensee entered this column because of three White inputs in a Strategic Performance Area.